Ficool

 "Can't you do something for the pain?
 Pills, even… Nurofen?"

 "It's only sweet when ripe.
-The rest — bland, tasteless.
+The rest—bland, tasteless.
 Not very nice."

-He hums a deep sonorous purr that makes my ear-hairs quiver.
+Both his thumb and index finger start to rake through his gravelly stubble of dirty beard.
+Then, he hums a deep sonorous purr that makes my ear-hairs quiver.

 "Sit rep…?"

 "YOU!"
-My hands flare, shaking with seething animation.
+My hands twitch with seething animation.

-"Why didn't you just say that in the first place—"
+"Why didn't you just say that in the first place—?"

 My gaze follows.